diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 there has been little research done on class pollution in the Python programming language @pp-python. // TODO: consider removing this reference

-== Problem
+== Problem Statement

+Class pollution is a novel type of vulnerability in Python, that allows attackers to surgically mutate variables in a Python application in order to alter the execution flow of said applications.

+Given the potentially high impact of class pollution, as seen by similar vulnerabilities such as prototype pollution @silent-spring @ghunter, it is important to be able to detect and prevent possibly unsafe code from being deployed in production applications.
-There are currently no tools that can identify constructs that can lead to class pollution, nor any indication of how prevalent this vulnerability is across existing Python applications.
+Unfortunately, there are currently no tools that can identify constructs that can lead to class pollution, nor any indication of how prevalent this vulnerability class is across existing Python applications.

-As seen with similar vulnerabilities, such as prototype pollution @silent-spring @ghunter, there is a possibility that the impact of class pollution could be high, leading to, for example, Authorization Bypass, @dos, @rce, and/or @ssti.
+As with similar code reuse attacks, class pollution can potentially facilitate attacks such as Authorization Bypass, @dos, @rce, and/or @ssti.
-For this reason, it is paramount to better understand what is the potential impact and prevalence of this vulnerability, as well as possible countermeasures to protect against it.
+For this reason, it is paramount to better understand what is the true impact and prevalence of this vulnerability class, as well as possible countermeasures to protect against it.

-The specifics of the problem are further outlined in @bg:python.

 == Research Questions <intro:rq>